msysbio/PlasticEnz/README.md

 conda activate signalp6_env
 ```

-2. Please download the latest version of SignalP (v.
+2. Download the latest version of SignalP (v.
 6.0h, Fast) and follow the developer's instructions.

 This can be done using [SignalP 6.0](https://services.healthtech.dtu.dk/services/SignalP-6.0/).

 3. Unpack the downlaoded `tar.gz` file.